 path = "jar:file://" + Application.dataPath + "!/assets/";

-Note that on Android, the files are contained within a compressed .jar file (which is essentially the same format as standard zip-compressed files).
-This means that if you do not use Unity’s WWW class to retrieve the file then you will need to use additional software to see inside the .jar archive and obtain the file.
+On Android, the files are contained within a compressed .jar file (which is essentially the same format as standard zip-compressed files).
+This means that if you do not use Unity’s WWW class to retrieve the file, you need to use additional software to see inside the .jar archive and obtain the file.